Skip to main content

 Approaching from the point of view of a man whose unmarried mother, had a wealthy widow not seen fit to give one of her staff a chance in life, could have ended up in a convent laundry, she shines a light not just on the power of the Church but also on the complicit secrecy of small communities.

 Rumours about the convent were well known in New Ross yet no-one said or did anything to challenge what was going on there.
-As the Mother Superior held the power of veto over entry to St Margaret’s, the only good girls’ school in the district, not to mention over the grades of those already in the school, Eileen knew better than to challenge her and was angry that bill should even contemplate such a thing. tradespeople would hear nothing against the convent as it was one of the few places that paid its bills on time and gave generous tips, and churchgoers feared for their mortal soul if they were to question God’s servants.
+As the Mother Superior held the power of veto over entry to St Margaret’s, the only good girls’ school in the district, not to mention over the grades of those already in the school, Eileen knew better than to challenge her and was angry that Bill should even contemplate such a thing.
+Tradespeople would hear nothing against the convent as it was one of the few places that paid its bills on time and gave generous tips, and churchgoers feared for their mortal soul if they were to question God’s servants.
 Everyone had more to lose than to gain by rocking that particular boat.

 A mild, generous and thoughtful man, and a loving husband and father, Bill has a moral dilemma to deal with; keeping all the small things that make his life better than others or speaking out against a heinous injustice.
 Always quick to help those who are less fortunate than himself, he is like the conscience of the community and has to decide whether to risk everything by defying the Mother Superior, or whether to do as Eileen bids him and keep his peace.